Director of Parent Engagement & Advocacy

 Description

-Families who select Alpha already rely on trusted advisors across every dimension of their lives.
-You'll fill the one gap that remains.
+Families who select Alpha rely on trusted advisors across every dimension of their lives.
+This is the one relationship they haven't yet found.

-You'll become the person they reach out to when uncertainty arises, when instinct signals something's not quite right, or when they want to share a milestone they know you'll value.
-Your familiarity with each family will run deep enough to sense their needs before they voice them—and you'll possess the judgment and composure to respond with discretion, warmth, and apparent ease.
-Over time, your role will extend beyond the school itself.
-You'll become woven into the way they experience this defining period in their family's journey.
+You will serve as the person they reach out to when uncertainty arises, when something doesn't feel right, or when they want to share a milestone they know you'll appreciate.
+You'll develop deep familiarity with each family—enough to sense their needs before they articulate them—and you'll bring the judgment and composure required to address what they share with care, discretion, and apparent ease.
+Over time, you won't simply represent their child's school.
+You'll become woven into the way they experience this stage of their family's journey.

-Trust of this caliber doesn't emerge from systems.
-It grows from presence—steady, daily, unhurried.
-You'll be there during morning arrivals and afternoon departures, at evening gatherings that carry weight, and in private conversations that never appear on a schedule.
-You'll cultivate a community families instinctively protect, where belonging feels natural and referrals flow from earned credibility.
+That depth of trust isn't built through a system.
+It emerges from presence—daily, steady, unhurried.
+You'll be a familiar face at morning drop-off and afternoon pick-up, at evening gatherings that hold meaning, and in the unscheduled conversations that never appear on a calendar.
+You'll shape a community that families protect instinctively, where belonging feels natural and referrals occur because the experience deserves them.

-Alpha operates outside traditional school conventions.
-Students complete core academics in two hours daily through AI-powered applications, then devote remaining time to public speaking, critical thinking, and applied projects.
-No conventional lectures.
-No filler assignments.
-Outcomes in the top 1% nationally.
-Families enrolling here invest in a vision they find compelling—but conviction requires stewardship.
+Alpha is not a conventional school.
+Students complete core academics in two hours daily through AI-powered applications, then dedicate the remainder of their time to public speaking, critical thinking, and real-world projects.
+No lectures.
+No busywork.
+Top 1% outcomes nationwide.
+The families who commit are investing in something they value deeply—but confidence requires care.

-You'll sustain that dialogue with every family, through every moment of doubt, for the duration of their child's enrollment.
-If articulating an unconventional approach to discerning skeptics feels draining, this position won't suit you.
-If it represents the most compelling conversation you could engage in, continue reading.
+You'll sustain that dialogue with every family, through each moment of hesitation, for the duration of their child's enrollment.
+If advocating for a non-traditional model to discerning skeptics feels burdensome, this position isn't suitable.
+If it feels like the most compelling conversation you could engage in, continue reading.

 What you will be doing

-• Serve as the relationship anchor for every campus family—the evolving, deepening connection that ensures parents feel recognized, not merely attended to
+• Take ownership of the relationship with every family on campus—the sustained, evolving connection that ensures parents feel recognized, not merely accommodated

-• Identify potential concerns before they surface as explicit issues, and address them with the discretion and interpersonal skill that preserves trust
+• Identify concerns before they surface as conversations, and address them with the discretion and interpersonal skill that preserves confidence

-• Maintain visible presence in family spaces: morning arrivals (7–9am), afternoon departures (2–4pm), evening parent gatherings, and select weekend programming
+• Maintain visible presence where families gather: morning drop-off (7–9am), afternoon pick-up (2–4pm), evening parent events, and select weekend activities

-• Develop a campus culture with authentic dimension—rituals, traditions, and meaningful moments that give families a sense of belonging to something they'll defend
+• Develop a campus community with authentic depth—gatherings, traditions, and interactions that foster a sense of belonging to something families want to safeguard

-• Nurture parent champions naturally, delivering experiences of such consistent quality that referrals emerge as the inevitable result
+• Encourage parent advocates naturally, delivering experiences of such consistent quality that referrals emerge as a matter of course

-• Sustain the dialogue around Alpha's AI-powered approach with families managing screen time reservations, skeptical relatives, and periodic uncertainty—not only at enrollment, but across their entire campus tenure
+• Sustain the ongoing dialogue about Alpha's AI-powered approach with families managing screen time questions, skeptical relatives, and occasional uncertainty—not only during enrollment, but throughout their tenure on campus

-• Recognize when a family doesn't align and manage that reality with the same care you apply to everything else—safeguarding the community is integral to serving it
+• Recognize when a family may not align with the community and manage that reality with the same care you apply to all interactions—preserving the community serves everyone

-• Establish the frameworks and cadences this position demands in a setting where standard operating procedures are still evolving
+• Establish the systems and routines this role demands in a setting where the framework is still emerging

 What you will NOT be doing

-• Overseeing enrollment—that falls to the Admissions Director; your engagement starts once families enroll and intensifies thereafter
+• Overseeing enrollment—that falls to the Admissions Director; your responsibility starts when families arrive and grows from that point

-• Operating from behind a desk—your community presence defines the role
+• Operating from a desk—your presence within the community defines the role

-• Adhering to standard 9–5 schedules—early mornings, late afternoons, and evening commitments are core elements, not occasional demands
+• Adhering to standard 9–5 hours—early mornings, late afternoons, and evening events are integral to the position, not occasional outliers

-• Depending on administrative infrastructure, established workflows, or a complete team—you function with significant autonomy and construct what's necessary
+• Relying on administrative infrastructure, established protocols, or a complete team—you function with significant autonomy and create what's necessary

 Key responsibilities

-Serve as the trusted relationship anchor in every family's Alpha experience.
-Maintain their confidence through challenging moments, cultivate a community where belonging feels meaningful, and establish the conditions under which satisfied families become active advocates.
+Serve as the central trusted relationship within each family's Alpha experience.
+Maintain their confidence through challenging moments, cultivate a community where belonging feels meaningful, and establish the conditions in which satisfied families become active advocates.

 Candidate requirements

-• Currently live within commuting range of one of these campuses OR prepared to relocate within 60 days (preference given to candidates with established local community ties): Scottsdale, AZ; Palo Alto, CA; Piedmont, CA; Lake Forest, CA; San Francisco, CA; Greenwich, CT; Bethesda, MD; New York City, NY; Austin, TX; Fort Worth, TX; Houston, TX; or Kirkland, WA
+• Currently live within commuting range of one of these campuses OR willing to relocate within 60 days (preference given to candidates with established local ties): Denver, CO; Greenwich, CT; Boca Raton, FL; Tampa, FL; Boston, MA; Bethesda, MD; Charlotte, NC; Las Vegas, NV; Oklahoma City, OK; Tulsa, OK; Nashville, TN; Austin, TX; Dallas, TX; Fort Worth, TX; Park City, UT; Burlington, VT; Kirkland, WA; or Jackson Hole, WY

-• 5+ years in a relationship-centered role serving high-net-worth or ultra-high-net-worth families—private school admissions, luxury hospitality, philanthropic advising, or any context where discretion, warmth, and social fluency mattered as much as competence
+• 5+ years in a relationship-focused role serving high-net-worth or ultra-high-net-worth families—private school admissions, luxury hospitality, philanthropy, or any setting where discretion, warmth, and interpersonal fluency were equally important as technical competence

-• Authentic presence and communication approach that builds confidence rapidly with affluent, high-expectation families—credible without appearing rehearsed
+• Authentic presence and communication approach that builds confidence rapidly with affluent, high-expectation families—not polished in a way that appears rehearsed

-• Direct familiarity with independent, private, or non-traditional education—through professional experience or as a parent—that provides genuine credibility when families scrutinize the model
+• Direct familiarity with independent, private, or non-traditional education—through professional experience or as a parent—that provides credible grounding when families challenge the model

-• Sincere commitment to AI-powered education and the capacity to communicate that conviction authentically across years of parent relationships, not solely during enrollment discussions
+• Sincere confidence in AI-powered education and the capacity to sustain that conviction authentically across years of parent relationships, not solely during the enrollment phase

-• Flexibility for non-standard hours: early mornings (7–9am), late afternoons (2–4pm), evening events 2–3x/month, and occasional weekend activities
+• Availability for flexible hours: early mornings (7–9am), late afternoons (2–4pm), evening events 2–3x/month, and occasional weekend activities

 Nice to have